BeeNeal/rasa_chatbot/data/nlu.md

 - add this to my save for later
 - file this away for later

-## intent:provide_ingredient
-- I'm searching for a recipe that uses [olives](ingredient)
-- I have [olives](ingredient) I want to use up
-- I need a recipe that uses olives
-- I'm looking for a recipe with pistachios

 ## intent:want_recipe
 - looking for a recipe
 - looking for